RudolfMan/blog_posts/2022/04-10-n+1-with-pubsub-liveviews-detect-with-open-telemetry.md

 ```shell
 $ mix phx.gen.live Orders Order orders account_id:integer status:integer
 ```
 That task would generate for us a context with liveview to do minimal CRUD operations.
 Notice that status is an `:integer`.
-We want to use `Ecto.Enum` to map status code to the "name".
+We want to use `Ecto.Enum` to map the status code to the "name".
 Change the field type in the schema definition in "lib/acme/orders/order.ex"

 ```elixir
 ...